Booth notebook

 Listen for

-Listen for the point where the record suddenly feels larger than the speakers and starts changing the shape of the room.
-Notice how it hands the weight to Hot Stuff by Donna Summer off Time-Life - Sounds Of The Seventies - Dance Fever instead of crowding the next move.
+Listen for where the arrangement opens wider than the first impression suggests, especially when the rhythm section changes the floor under the lead.
+Notice how it hands the weight to Here Comes That Rainy Day Feeling Again by Fortunes off Timelife - Sounds Of The Seventies - Am Pop Classics - 1993 (1993) instead of crowding the next move.

 03later